-The National Operations Center of Excellence (NOCoE) and the U.S. DOT ITS JPO PCB program are hosting a competition for students to work directly with state and local DOTs to solve real-world transportation problems utilizing ITS and TSMO solutions.
+The National Operations Center of Excellence (NOCoE) and the U.S. DOT ITS JPO PCB program are hosting a competition for students to work directly with public agencies to solve real-world transportation problems utilizing ITS and TSMO solutions.

-Student teams assembled to work with a local or state agency to define a problem or challenge in their region.
-After submitting an initial contest application identify the team and the problem or challenge, students will work with academic advisors to learn about potential ITS and TSMO solutions via online training programs outlined below.
+Student teams will assemble to work with a State or local DOT, MPO, or transit agency to define a transportation problem.
+After submitting an initial contest application identifying the team and the problem, students will work with academic advisors to learn about potential ITS and TSMO solutions via online training programs outlined below.
 Teams will then utilize their experience, education, and new coursework to develop a solution or suite of solutions to directly address the originally defined problem.
 Students will submit their solutions via a proposal.
-Finalist teams will develop a presentation and then will be flown to the Institute of Transportation Engineers (ITE) 2018 Annual Meeting in Minneapolis to give a live presentation in front of a panel of judges made up of leaders in the ITS and TSMO community.
+Finalist teams will develop a presentation and then participate in a live event at ITE 2020 in New Orleans, LA.
+For those teams selected to the final event, travel, lodging, and registration fees for three team members.
+At ITE, teams will give a presentation in front of a panel of judges made up of leaders in the ITS and TSMO community.
+One team will then be selected as the 2020 Transportation Technology Tournament Winner.

 - List of team members, including age and degree being pursued.